ThimbleFire/Unity2D_Sims-like/README.md

 To do:

-* [ ] modify spritesheet to new tilemap
 * [ ] get the game function on mobile!
-* [ ] add a starting station your NPCs can undock on to get onboard
+* [ ] add a starting station your NPCs can undock from, and where you can buy facilities from

 Space is big.
-There's a 4x4x4 grid of universes, each containing between 1 and 7 planets, and many docking stations.
+There's a 4x4x4 grid of universes with the following names:
-Space travel is calculated just like path finding.
-When an event occurs, a random station, planet, wreck, etc, is selected from a random universe, and the player can choose how to respond.
-The navigations officer is responsible for calculating a path, then passing that path on to the captain.

 1. Leon
 2. Sarcoph